FedericoCavedoni/ECS_Project/README.md

 # ECS_Project
-Project of Electronicdìs and Communications Systems Course (Master Degree in Computer Engineering UNIPI)
+Project of Electronics and Communications Systems Course (Master Degree in Computer Engineering UNIPI)